 While legalization does not eliminate disparities, it dramatically reduces the total number of cannabis arrests — and thus the damage done by unequal enforcement.
 Encouragingly, five of the seven states with the lowest disparities had previously enacted legalization laws.

 Georgia implementing bill allowing in-state access to low-THC oil

-Georgia’s law has been making slow progress to allow some forms of medical cannabis for several years.
-In 2015, the Georgia General Assembly passed a bill allowing patients to register to possess up to 20 fluid ounces of medical cannabis oil with up to 5% THC.
+Georgia’s law has been making slow progress to allow various forms of medical cannabis for several years.
+In 2015, the Georgia General Assembly passed a bill allowing patients toregister to possess up to 20 fluid ounces of medical cannabis oil with up to 5% THC.
 The legislature later expanded the law to include more medical conditions.
 However, until 2019, it didn’t include any access to cannabis oil.

-Under the 2019 Georgia’s Hope Act, six producers will be allowed to cultivate medical cannabis preparations in Georgia, along with two universities.
-Pharmacies will be allowed to sell the medical cannabis preparations, and regulators could authorize private dispensaries.
-(Due to medical cannabis’ federal illegality, it is far from certain that universities or pharmacies would participate.)
-As of April 2021, around 15,000 patients were signed up.
+Under the 2019 Georgia’s Hope Act, six producers are allowed to cultivate medical cannabis preparations in Georgia, along with two universities.
+Pharmacies can sell the medical cannabis preparations, and regulators can authorize private dispensaries.
+(Due to medical cannabis’ federal illegality, it is far from certain that universities or pharmacies will participate.)
+As of March 2022, around 20,000 patients were signed up for the program.
 For more details, check out our summary.